robcarmo/devops-challenge-senior-rob/README.md

 ## The challenge

-You must use either Terraform or AWS CloudFormation for all the following tasks.
+You must use either Terraform, AWS CloudFormation, or Pulumi for all the following tasks.
 You can use modules from the Terraform registry.

 - Create code for deploying a VPC in AWS with 2 public and 2 private subnets.